 They are light and fluffy - way better than that boxed mix.
 Now on to the stars of the page; my flavored syrups.
 You may double or triple any of these recipes.

 You may can these fruit syrups if you want to use them longer (as in 3 to 4 weeks) because if you don't can them, they will last a couple days in the refrigerator.

 Just sterilize jar and pour syrup up to the shoulders of the jar.
 Process in boiling water canner for 10 minutes.
 Makes great gifts too.

 Craving homemade strawberry syrup?
-This can be made in a few minutes.
+This homemade syrup recipe is so easy and it can be made in a few minutes.

 1/2 cup sugar

 In a saucepan, bring sugar and water to a boil.
 Gradually add strawberries; return to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes, stirring occasionally.
 Serve over pancakes, waffles or ice cream.

 Blackberry syrup makes good pancakes; superb.
 But that's not all.
 Splash some in your iced tea or lemonade, or mix with sparkling water, vodka (or gin) (and seltzer) for a grown-up soda pop.
 Use this method to make raspberry, cherry, or any other berry syrup.

 Mix the ingredients in a small saucepan and bring to a full boil; stirring constantly.
 When it boils, reduce heat to low and simmer for 5 minutes until sugar is completely dissolved.
 Remove from heat and let sit for 15 minutes for flavor to meld.
 Strain through a fine mesh sieve into a clean container.
 Refrigerate for up to 7 days (but it won't last that long).